When Quantum and Classical Models Disagree: Learning Beyond Minimum Norm Least Square: Acknowledgments

 \section{Acknowledgments}

 The authors warmly thank Hela Mhiri, and Elham Kashefi for the fruitful discussions.
-LM is supported by the Naval Group Centre of Excellence for Information Human factors and Signature Management (CEMIS).
+All the work was conducted at Sorbonne University and University of Edingburgh.
+ST was supported by Pasqal.
+LM was supported by the Naval Group Centre of Excellence for Information Human factors and Signature Management (CEMIS).
 EM is supported by the grant ANR-22-PNCQ-0002.